 Wonkey Donkey By Craig Smith and Katz Cowley

-This book rocketed to fame after a YouTube video showing a grandmother trying to read this book aloud.
+This book rocketed to fame after a YouTube video showed a grandmother trying to read this book aloud.
 By the end she is laughing so hard, she can barely read.

 This is a very silly book and kids love it.
 The book repeats the same phrase over and adds another word to the description of the donkey.
 Eventually, you end up with a spunky, hanky-panky, cranky, stinky, dinky, lanky, honky-tonky, winky wonky, donkey!